 In Unitarian Universalist communities, child dedications are an opportunity for parents to bring their young children to be blessed and welcomed into community.
-It is also a way for the community to offer their blessings and support to parents and children.
+They are also a way for the community to offer their blessings and support to parents and children.

 The child dedication is not a ritual to remove sin, nor to provide special privilege, but a recognition of the importance of honoring the young lives in our community and their families.
 It is also a time when parents and the congregation as a whole are asked to dedicate themselves to the fullest unfolding of the growth and personality of the child and to nurturing a community of peace in which all children may grow.